-If you are looking for a local group of chicken aficionados to engage with around chicken raising tips and inspiration, join the newly formed private FB group CLUCK, an acronym for Citizens of Lamorinda United in Chicken Keeping.
-If your children are interested in learning about raising chickens, sign your wee ones up for Lamorinda 4-H and join in on the Chicken Project.
-No need to own your own chickens for this project, but if you want to enjoy the eggs you will most likely re-consider.
+If you’re looking for a local group of chicken aficionados to engage with around chicken raising tips and inspiration, join the private FB group Cluck, an acronym for Citizens of Lamorinda United in Chicken Keeping.
+If your children are interested in learning about raising chickens, sign your wee ones up for 4-H and join in on the Chicken project.
+No need to have your own chickens for this project, but if you want to enjoy the eggs you will most likely re-consider.
 Sign-ups for 4-H occur in early fall.
-With so much to offer, you can expand your knowledge of livery extensively by getting involved - but, let’s focus on the ‘meat’ of the article.
-More resources that are ‘hand clucked’ include: a book called RAISE, What 4-H teaches 7 million kids.
-The Berkeley writer Kiera Butler wrote about several local 4-H families and what the program means in regard to sustainability and food security.
+For some bedtime reading, check out RAISE, What 4-H teaches 7 million kids by Berkeley writer Kiera Butler about several local 4-H families and what the program means in regard to sustainability and food security.

-Is Chicken Keeping even legal?
+Is chicken keeping even legal?
 Well, thanks to lobbying by many local chicken lovers, citizens can now keep a certain number of chickens based on parcel size.
 Before you commit, be sure to read your local ordinances.
-Click here for Lafayette, here for Orinda and here for Moraga.
+Click here for to check out the rules for Lafayette, here for Orinda and here for Moraga.
 Most importantly, be a good chicken neighbor and NO ROOSTERS.

-Concord Feed has all of your chicken supply needs such as basic coops, feed, watering systems, feeders and such, and remains open during our SIP with reduced hours.
-They are not selling chicks currently as their hatchery (April 2020) has sold out due to the recent “stress buying” as reported by the New York Times.
+Concord Feed has all of your chicken supply needs such as basic coops, feed, watering systems, feeders and such.
 Cackle Hatchery is still shipping chicks, but with longer lead times than usual.